Alternative Format Course Materials

 Students must identify their need to ensure timely assistance, acquisition, and preparation of alternate format course materials, we need students to submit an Alternate Format Course Material Request form (.docx) at least 4 weeks prior to starting a course.
 For complex formats such as Braille, please submit your request at least 8 weeks in advance of course start date.

-You will still receive the course pack that university sends to all students even though you request our assistance with an alternative to it.
+You will still receive the course pack that the university sends to all students even though you request our assistance with an alternative to it.

 Accessibility Services provides alternate formats on a cost recovery basis whenever possible.
 Students eligible for the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (CSG-PDSE) will have the estimate for services submitted on their application.
 Funding resources are found here.